anmolraghav/navigation/README.md

-I have created a reesponsive navbar.
+I have created a responsive navbar.